-My business has been issuing 1099s to workers who are really employees.
-How should I correct this?
+My business has been issuing 1099s to workers who I just learned are employees.
+How should I fix this mistake?

 Once you realize that you have misclassified workers you thought were independent contractors, you should take the following actions to correct your mistake - assuming you are not under audit: